 The Audi RS7 is in seventh place with a $16,000 average claim severity and an 8.7 claims frequency.
 The Audi RS7 has around a $1,400 average overall loss.

 The M3 is the third BMW model making the top ten.
 It has an 8.0 claim frequency and average claim severity of about $1,700.
 Usually, the overall losses on the M3 are about $1,400.
-If you own one of these vehicles already are can afford to buy one, take your time and be sure to thoroughly investigate the warranty offerings from the manufacturer, find a trustworthy service center, and ensure you are comfortable with all of the financial obligations associated with the price tag before you make a purchase.
+If you own one of these vehicles already or can afford to buy one, take your time and be sure to thoroughly investigate the warranty offerings from the manufacturer, find a trustworthy service center, and ensure you are comfortable with all of the financial obligations associated with the price tag before you make a purchase.
 Expensive cars don’t just have an initial high price tag; over time they also have the higher total cost of ownership.
+This happens with maintenance, car detailing, insurance, etc.

 Meet the legal representatives at Trevino Law Firm..
 Make sure to Call or contact The Law Offices of Jerry J. Trevino for legal representation!
 Check out our blog for more articles.